BrownTech001/BrownTech001/README.md

 ## 🧑‍💻 About Me

-I'm a security-minded full-stack engineer with [X] years of experience designing, building, and securing web applications and infrastructure.
+I'm a security-minded full-stack engineer with 3 years of experience designing, building, and securing web applications and infrastructure.
 I specialize in threat modeling, secure SDLC, penetration testing, and building resilient systems from the ground up — not bolting security on as an afterthought.

 - 🔭 Currently working on: **[current project/role]**
 - 🌱 Currently studying: **[cert or skill, e.g. OSCP, Cloud Security]**